shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-05.md

 ## Building a Responsive Grid-View

-Lets start building a responsive grid-view.
+Let's start building a responsive grid-view.

 First ensure that all HTML elements have the box-sizing property set to border-box.
 This makes sure that the padding and border are included in the total width and height of the elements.